A Level Biology Revision Notes

 Intracellular and Extracellular Enzymes

-Introduction Enzymes are the protein substances that speed up the chemical reactions taking place in the bodies of living organisms.
+By Sohaib Asghar Introduction to Intracellular and Extracellular Enzymes Enzymes are the protein substances that speed up the chemical reactions taking place in the bodies of living organisms.
 The presence of enzymes is essential for life to continue.
 Without enzymes, metabolism will stop, and life will stop existing.
-Enzymes can catalyse chemical reactions both in the cytoplasm or organelles within the cell as …
+Enzymes can catalyse chemical reactions both in …

 Read article →